 The histogram always reads zero when this cross-over occurs.
-This is because the difference between the lines when they crossover is zero as well.
+This is because the difference between the lines is zero when they crossover.

 Conversely, if the fast line crosses BELOW the slow line, it is a bearish signal indicating the start of a downtrend.
 The histograms display below the baseline in this case.

 3.2 MACD Divergence

 Divergence occurs when the MACD indicator forms highs and lows that diverge from the current highs and lows in the price.

 Although divergences are not as accurate as the crossovers, by analyzing past data, it will be noticed that failed divergences cannot be found.

 This is because as the price progressed, it no longer appeared as a divergence.

 A bullish divergence occurs when the MACD forms two rising lows, but the price forms two falling lows.

 A bearish divergence occurs when the MACD establishes a series of two falling highs that coincide with two rising highs in the price.

 The Stochastic Oscillator is a momentum indicator that compares the closing price of an asset to its price range over a specific period.
 It oscillates between 0 and 100, indicating overbought and oversold conditions.
 Traders can use the Stochastic Oscillator on a 5-minute chart to identify potential reversals and generate scalping signals.